-- Profile Inspector- Displays three-dimensional models of RGB, CMYK, and Named Color ICC profiles in Lab color space, which lets you compare profiles. - Profile Editor Lets you edit output profiles.
-You can make global changes to an output profile or select specific areas to edit. - Verifier Lets you print and measure a patch page and compare the measured results to the expected results for a specific reference.
-Verifier can also compare any two sets of color values for quality control. - Auto Verifier Lets you print color test pages automatically and measure the pages for quality control.
+- Fiery Profile Inspector Displays three-dimensional models of RGB, CMYK, and Named Color ICC profiles in Lab color space, which lets you compare profiles. - Fiery Profile Editor Lets you edit output profiles.
+You can make global changes to an output profile or select specific areas to edit. - Fiery Color Verifier Lets you print and measure a patch page and compare the measured results to the expected results for a specific reference.
+Verifier can also compare any two sets of color values for quality control. - Fiery Auto Verifier Lets you print color test pages automatically and measure the pages for quality control.

-Color Profiler Suite also includes:
+Fiery Color Profiler Suite also includes:

-• Color Verification Assistant, a utility for verifying a job's color output.
-You can open Color Verification Assistant in Command WorkStation, when Color Profiler Suite and Command WorkStation are installed on the same computer..
+- Fiery Color Verification Assistant, a utility for verifying a job's color output.
+You can open Fiery Color Verification Assistant in Command WorkStation, when Fiery Color Profiler Suite and Command WorkStation are installed on the same computer. - FieryMeasure, a utility for printing and measuring patch pages.
+FieryMeasure can be used to measure color targets using any supported spectrophotometer even without a Fiery Color Profiler Suite license.